alphastrata/jemini/README.md

 Jemini is a Rust library that provides a simple and intuitive interface for interacting with the Google Gemini REST API.

-It exists because I coudln't help but notice that there's no Rust option in their docs... shame on you Google.
+It exists because I couldn't help but notice that there's no Rust option in their docs... shame on you Google.

 ## Goals: